NLnetLabs/rpki-doc/source/krill/installation.rst

   source ~/.cargo/env
   cargo install krill
   mkdir ~/data
-  krillc config simple --token correct-battery-horse-staple --data ~/data/ > ~/data/krill.conf krill -c ~/data/krill.conf
+  krillc config simple --token correct-horse-battery-staple --data ~/data/ > ~/data/krill.conf krill -c ~/data/krill.conf

 Krill now exposes its user interface and API on ``https://localhost:3000`` using a self-signed TLS certificate.
 You can go to this address in a web browser, accept the certificate warning and start configuring your RPKI Certificate Authority.
+A Prometheus endpoint is available at ``/metrics``.

 If you have an older version of Rust and Krill, you can update via: